Where To Buy Ethical Christmas Jumpers In The UK

 If your best Christmas jumper is on its last legs, don’t bin it.
 Instead, you can get creative and upcycle it.
 Firstly, here’s how to make a cute Christmas-themed cushion from your old jumper.
 And if your jumper is too far gone, you can try this eco-friendly gift wrap idea using parts of your jumper.

-How to Make Your Own Ethical Christmas Jumper
+Make Your Own Ethical Christmas Jumper

 Another way to spread ethical cheer is to make your own Christmas jumper.
 Simply take a jumper you already own and add some temporary festive embellishments.
 From festive brooches to pinning on festive decorations, it’s really easy to add a seasonal twist to your existing wardrobe.